openagri-eu/irrigation-management/README.md

 # Description

-The Irrigation service provides information via It's APIs, either in the form of \
+The OpenAgri Irrigation service provides the calculation of referent evapotranspiration (ETo) as well as the analysis of \
-ETo (Reference evapotranspiration) calculations or soil moisture analysis.
+the soil moisture of parcels/plots of land. \
+These functionalities can be used via the REST APIs, which provide these them in a linked data format (using JSON-LD). \
+This service conforms to the OpenAgri Common Semantic Model (OCSM).

 # Requirements